Builder Licensing (Online)

 Students are strongly encouraged to test all equipment before a scheduled session.
 Please visit: https://zoom.us/test to test your equipment.

-Students are required to attend the sessions in full, and the attendance will be verified throughout the sessions.
+Students are required to attend the sessions in full, and their attendance will be verified throughout the sessions.
 Webinars are live instructor-led sessions, and participation is strongly encouraged.

 [Seminars] Where are seminars hosted?